-In both the scholastic and the contemplative traditions, "sensation" is a term that broadly denotes the work of our sensory capacities, capacities which include the "sense appetite"-an appetite or desire whose general purpose is to be drawn on a sensory level toward what's good for us.
-The Cloud of Unknowing describes sensation as "the power that affects and controls our body's perceptions" (Anonymous 2009, 147).
-Its job is to pull us toward physical objects that are good for us (e.g., a ripe pear) and to push away from things that are bad for us (e.g., moldy bread), while allowing us to "know and experience all of physical creation, both pleasant and unpleasant" (147).
-Sense appetite is also linked with the will in this tradition, for the will is also often commonly portrayed as an appetite-namely, a rational appetite for the good.3
+In both the scholastic and the contemplative traditions, 'sensation' is a term that broadly denotes the work of our sensory capacities, capacities which include the "sense appetite" - an appetite or desire whose general purpose is to be drawn on a sensory level towards what's good for us.
+The Cloud of Unknowing describes sensation as "the power that affects and controls our body's perceptions" (2009, 147).
+Its job is to pull us towards physical objects that are good for us (e.g., a ripe pear) and to push away from things that are bad for us (e.g., moldy bread), while allowing us to "know and experience all of physical creation, both pleasant and unpleasant" (ibid).
+Sense appetite is also linked with the will in this tradition, for the will is also often commonly portrayed as an appetite - namely, a rational appetite for the good.3

 The proper use of sensation is thus crucial for the development of virtue.
-As Catherine of Siena notes, "Sensation is a servant, and it has been appointed to serve the soul, so that your body may be your instrument for proving and exercising virtue" (Catherine of Siena 1980, 105).
+As Catherine of Siena notes, "Sensation is a servant, and it has been appointed to serve the soul, so that your body may be your instrument for proving and exercising virtue" (1980, 105).
 The will needs to respond to the impetus provided to it by sense appetite predictably and appropriately in order to be considered virtuous.
-Sensation's
+Sensation's relation to the will is mirrored by imagination's relation to the intellect.
+The Cloud of Unknowing describes imagination as "the power that helps us form mental images of anything present or absent" (2009, 145).
+Its primary role is to assist reason by calling up impressions

-1For a comprehensive overview of theories of human nature in this period, see Dales (1995).
+1 For a comprehensive overview of theories of human nature in this period, see Dales 1995.

-2 For an overview of these issues and positions, see Hasse (2009).
+2 For an overview of these issues and positions, see Hasse 2009.
 For a classic scholastic discussion of sensualitas as a power of the human soul, see Thomas Aquinas's Summa theologiae Ia 81.

-3 See, for example, Aquinas's Treatise on Happiness, Q 1.2.co.
+3 See, e.g., Aquinas's Treatise on Happiness, Q 1.2.co.

-4For an excellent discussion of the relation between virtue and the will-and how it changes during the period on which I'm focusing, see Kent (1995).
+4 For an excellent discussion of the relation between virtue and the will - and how it changes during the period on which I'm focusing, see Kent 1995.

-relation to the will is mirrored by imagination's relation to the intellect.
-The Cloud of Unknowing describes imagination as "the power that helps us form mental images of anything present or absent" (Anonymous 2009, 145).
-Its primary role is to assist reason by calling up impressions from our memory.
+from our memory.
 Reason and imagination work together on these impressions, allowing us to isolate various features of past sensory experiences, to combine them in new and interesting ways, and to draw important connections between them.

 Both sense appetite and imagination thus play a crucial role in our moral and spiritual formation.
-We might see a cozy pair of pajama pants online, for instance, and resist their initial tug on our sense appetite's desire for comfort, and then later indulge in vividly imagining just how wonderful they might feel on cold winter mornings.
-If we consistently yield to the desire to click "buy" on the website in response, our will's ability to resist such promptings will become weaker and weaker, and we'll end up with more pajama pants (and less money) than we need.
+We might see a cozy pair of pajama pants on-line, for instance, and resist their initial tug on our sense appetite's desire for comfort, and then later indulge in vividly imagining just how wonderful they might feel on cold winter mornings.
+If we consistently yield to the desire to click 'buy' on the website in response, our will's ability to resist such promptings will become weaker and weaker, and we'll end up with more pajama pants (and less money) than we need.
 Fortunately, we can also use imagination and sense appetite to encourage the formation of virtue.
-In this example, our sensory appetite's pull toward the pajamas could spark reflection on how many pairs we already own, and then we could use imagination to picture how happy those pajama pants might make someone else, leading us to donate them to charity or buy them for a friend for Christmas.
+In this example, our sensory appetite's pull towards the pajamas could spark reflection on how many pairs we already own, and then we could use imagination to picture how happy those pajama pants might make someone else, leading us to donate them to charity or buy them for a friend for Christmas.